cogentcore/core/README.md

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

+* need to be able to move content easily between a window and a tab.  should be simple as transferring trees but should test that -- the tab view should then provide this functionality of dragging a window in or a tab out to a window.
+The main question is then whether a new popup item goes straight to a tab or not -- need that api in place..

 + TextArea -- go full editor..